dventura3/system-design/README.md

 The disadvantage of this method is that dynamically adding/removing database servers becomes expensive.

+See #consistent-hashing section below for details about the approaches to use "Hash-Based" partitioning.

 ### List-Based

 In list-based partitioning, each partition is defined and selected based on the list of values on a column rather than a set of contiguous ranges of values.